A recent study finds Anthem is one of the family-friendliest communities in Arizona. Residents already knew that, but now more data backs it up!

 Tim Holladay recently received the Shining Star Award for the first quarter of 2016.

 Shauna Eriksson, an employee of the ACC Community Center, was recently recognized with a Shining Star Award.

 There’s a buzz about town…it’s bee season!
 As the temperatures continue to rise, bee sightings should taper off.
 But until that time, here’s what the community should expect when it comes to bees on residential property.

 A national real-estate website has named Anthem as a Top 10 Phoenix community.

-While visiting ACC Community Park, be sure to think about how your presence affects the park's fish and feathered friends.
+While visiting Community Park, be sure to think about how your presence affects the park's fish and feathered friends.
 Use barbless hooks and always clean up debris to keep from harming the wildlife.

 The Anthem Community Council recently recognized Communications Department employee Jamie Flores with a Shining Star Award for going above and beyond the call of duty.